This topic describes the cGPU solution provided by Alibaba Cloud and helps you better understand and use cGPU.

 To ensure the container stability, you must isolate the GPU resources that are assigned to each container.
 When you run multiple containers on one GPU, GPU resources are assigned to each container as required.
 However, if one container occupies excessive GPU resources, the performance of other containers may be affected.
-To solve this issue, many solutions have been provided in the computing industry.
-For example, NVIDIA virtual GPU (vGPU), Multi-Process Service (MPS), and vCUDA can enable fine-grained GPU resource allocation.
+To solve this issue, many solutions are provided in the computing industry.
+For example, NVIDIA vGPU, Multi-Process Service (MPS), and vCUDA enable fine-grained GPU resource allocation.

 - High compatibility: cGPU is compatible with standard open source solutions, such as Kubernetes and NVIDIA Docker.

 - Ease of use: cGPU provides excellent user experience.
 To replace a Compute Unified Device Architecture (CUDA) library of an AI application, you do not need to recompile the application or create a new container image.

 - Stability: cGPU provides stable underlying operations on NVIDIA GPUs.
 API operations on CUDA libraries and some private API operations on CUDA Deep Neural Network (cuDNN) are difficult to call.